GoogleCloudPlatform/professional-services/tools/google-cloud-support-slackbot/README.md

 * /google-cloud-support case-details [case_number] -- pull all of the case data as json
 * /google-cloud-support sitrep -- report of all active cases in the org

+**If you encounter any issues with this application's operations or setup, please file your issue here on GitHub or ping a member of your account team for assistance.
+This application is not supported by the Google Cloud Support team.**

 # Setup Guide

 **Before proceeding, you will need Premium Support to use the Cloud Support API and by association the slackbot**